evaHallermeier/FahionMNIST-deepLearning/README.md

 insert here linkof the 2 notebooks
 ## Colab notebook sructure:

-### Notebook 1 for part 1 : work only with numpy
+### Notebook 1 for part 1 : work only with Numpy
       Import Libraries
       Load Dataset
       Data preprocessing (5%)
             Feature scaling
-            Select two classes
+            Select two classes : label 0 and 1
-            Split the data into Train set and Test set Activation functions (5%)
+            Split the data into Train set and Test set Visualize data
+      Activation functions (5%) - sigmoid function
       Loss function (10%)
       NN Hyper Parameters
       Weight and Bias Initialization
       Training (15%)
       Results of part 1
             Loss Visualization
             Test your performance (15%)

 ### Notenook 2 for פart 2 : work with Keras and matplotlib for visualisations
       Part 2 : Neural Network with Tensorflow Keras (50%)